b9Joker108/b9_intermittent_fasting_intelligence_108/interventions/non_alcoholic_fatty_liver_disease_v1_11102025.md

       - web:4
       - web:13
 api_ready:
+  variables:
-  variables: "all variables plain English"
+    - all variables plain English
+  fields:
-  fields: "formatted for shell, Python, Knowledge Graph integration"
+    - formatted for shell, Python, Knowledge Graph integration
+  referenced_studies:
-  referenced_studies: "all referenced studies parseable"
+    - all referenced studies parseable
 references:
-  web:4: Intermittent fasting improves hepatic end points in nonalcoholic fatty liver disease: A systematic review and meta-analysis.
-PMC10552959, 2023. web:5: A Randomised Controlled Trial on Effectiveness and Safety of Extended Fasting for NAFLD.
-Nature, 2019. web:9: 7 fast and effective ways to get into ketosis, Medical News Today, 2023. web:10: Current Evidence Concerning Effects of Ketogenic Diet and Intermittent Fasting on NAFLD.
-PMC9396320, 2022. web:13: Different Dietary Approaches, Non-Alcoholic Fatty Liver Disease: Clinical Evidence.
-PMC10058124, 2023. web:14: Keto Menu–Effect of Ketogenic Menu and Intermittent Fasting on NAFLD.
-PMC10486763, 2023. web:15: Dietary patterns in non-alcoholic fatty liver disease (NAFLD).
-Elsevier, 2022. web:17: The 40 Hour Fast: How to & Benefits.
-2023. web:18: A Comprehensive Guide To Fasting: Timeline, Stages & Benefits.
-2025.
+  web:4: "Intermittent fasting improves hepatic end points in nonalcoholic fatty liver disease: A systematic review and meta-analysis.
+PMC10552959, 2023." web:5: "A Randomised Controlled Trial on Effectiveness and Safety of Extended Fasting for NAFLD.
+Nature, 2019." web:9: "7 fast and effective ways to get into ketosis, Medical News Today, 2023." web:10: "Current Evidence Concerning Effects of Ketogenic Diet and Intermittent Fasting on NAFLD.
+PMC9396320, 2022." web:13: "Different Dietary Approaches, Non-Alcoholic Fatty Liver Disease: Clinical Evidence.
+PMC10058124, 2023." web:14: "Keto Menu–Effect of Ketogenic Menu and Intermittent Fasting on NAFLD.
+PMC10486763, 2023." web:15: "Dietary patterns in non-alcoholic fatty liver disease (NAFLD).
+Elsevier, 2022." web:17: "The 40 Hour Fast: How to & Benefits.
+2023." web:18: "A Comprehensive Guide To Fasting: Timeline, Stages & Benefits.
+2025."
 notes:
   - All sections, steps, and fields are programmatically accessible by name, label, or index.
   - YAML structure is suitable for ingest into a Knowledge Graph, API, Clinical Intranet, automated LLM prompt engineering pipelines, and scripting environments.